An Introduction to String Diagrams for Computer Scientists: Semantics

-\begin{example}[Bijections, $+$] If we restrict the previous example to bijections (one-to-one and onto functions) only, we obtain the simplest example of a SMC---call it $\Bij$.
-Indeed, string diagrams for $\Bij$ are simply permutations of the wires!
-If we restrict further to finite ordinals, the resulting SMC is \emph{the free SMC} over the signature $(\{\bullet\}, \varnothing)$---the SMC of permutations we have already encountered in Example~\ref{ex:free-smc-single-object}. \end{example}
+\begin{example}[Bijections, $+$] If we restrict the previous example to bijections (one-to-one and onto functions), we obtain the simplest example of a SMC---call it $\Bij$.
+String diagrams for $\Bij$ are simply permutations of the wires!
+If we restrict further to finite ordinals, the resulting SMC is equivalent to $\FreeSMC{\Sigma}$, \emph{the free SMC} over the signature $\Sigma = (\{\bullet\}, \varnothing)$, the SMC of permutations we have already encountered in Example~\ref{ex:free-smc-single-object}. \end{example}